s7techlab/cckit/gateway/README.md

 Using `grpc-gateway` option we can also define mapping for chaincode REST-API.

 The `grpc-gateway` is a plugin of the Google protocol buffers compiler `protoc`.
-It reads protobuf service definitions and generates a reverse-proxy server which 'translates a RESTful HTTP API into gRPC.
+It reads protobuf service definitions and generates a reverse-proxy server which translates a RESTful HTTP API into gRPC.
 This server is generated according to the `google.api.http` annotations in your service definitions.

 ```proto